SpyMander/zigecs/README.md

 ## Features to be added in the future:
-1. removing arhcetypes at runtime
+1. removing archetypeManager at runtime
 2. auto inserting creating an archetype automatically _and other stuff?_